charles-ison/sv_project_2/README.md

 * To flatten the polyhedron use 'g' button
 * To clear all polylines use the 'h' button

+2.a.)
+Comparing contour lines vs the project 1 methods of color and height, I feel very similar info is conveyed with the two approaches, but with some suble differences.
+First, I feel the the contours can review more subtle shape info and reveal with greater accuracy where exactly the key features like a valley exist.
+At the same time, I feel the contours are not as immediately understandable as the height visualizations from project 1 and improve immensely when combined with height changes.

 ### Critical Point Key
 * Blue is a minimum
 * Red is a maximum